 “[Blair] begins by stressing that Tennessee effectively has a 10-year residency requirement for people who want to own a liquor store in Tennessee: A first-time applicant must have lived in Tennessee for at least two years, but the one-year license ‘cannot be renewed unless the individual has been a Tennessee resident for ten years.’”

-Rulings in these and all other cases heard this term are expected to be released by summer.We value your comments!
-Please weigh in on our comment section below.
+Rulings in these and all other cases heard this term are expected to be released by summer.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com